A working framework for Odele Beauty

 Four stages.
 One compounding system.

 Stage one is the hard part.
-Most platforms skip it and ship something that demos well and breaks the first time it touches your real PO format.
+Most platforms skip it and ship something that breaks the first time it touches a real PO.

 stage_01 / capture